Liliana99/bloc_freezed_injectable_firebase/README.md

 The following diagram represents the clean architecture approach taken to solve this challenge.

 With this approach we achieve a great decoupling and separation of concerns between the different layers of the application.
-According with best practices that I've learn on https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure/ also thanks regards some examples on github about good practices.
+According with best practices that I've learned on https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure/ also thanks regards some examples on github about good practices.

 ![](assets/readme/clear_archicteture_scope.png)